_images/Bug72.jpg

 • When parked, the mount must be stationary or restricted to a small safe range of movement.
 Tracking must be False.

-• You must take the mount out of park by calling Unpark(). attempts to slew enabling tracking while parked must raise an exception.
+• You must take the mount out of park by calling Unpark().

 • Must always be False if the mount does not support parking.
 Use CanPark to determine if the mount supports parking.